THEVAPERSGUIDE

 510 Battery Voltage Guide for Cartridges

-Understanding voltage helps you optimize your vaping experience.
+Understanding voltage helps you get the best from your vaping experience.
 Different oils perform best at different temperatures:

 Pro tip: Start at the lowest voltage setting and work your way up.
 This preserves flavor and extends your cartridge's life.